 Crohn’s disease is a type of inflammatory bowel disease (IBD) that may affect any part of the gastrointestinal tract from mouth to anus.
-Scientists believe that Crohn’s disease is caused by a combination of these factors:
+However, as we’ll share below, there are things you can do to improve your autoimmune disease.

 - Immune system problems

 In more advanced cases this inflammation can lead to ankylosis.
 Which means that, new bone formation in the spine can cause sections of the spine to fuse in a fixed, immobile position.

 Yes, Crohn’s Disease is autoimmune.
 For some reason, the immune system in those with Crohn’s disease reacts inappropriately, causing it to either attack healthy bacteria, or lose it’s ability to “turn off” when fighting bad bacteria, causing inflammation and damage to the digestive tract, and often other areas of the body called “extraintestinal manifestations.”

 Here is a list of common symptoms associated with this disease.
 But, this does not mean that you will have all of these.

 - Constipation (in rare cases or if strictures have developed)

 - Iritis/eye inflammation